isomerpages/moe-victoriajc/index.md

 ---
 layout: homepage
 title: Victoria Junior College
-description: An Isomer site of the Singapore Government
+description: Founded in 1984, Victoria Junior College aims to ignite the imagination of all Victorians to create the future with conviction, courage and compassion.
+An Isomer site of the Singapore Government
 image: /images/VJCCrest.png
 permalink: /
 notification: Here's a notification bar you can use!